Slip and Fall at School

 Whether you are a student, member of faculty or visitor, you may have a greater chance of suffering a slip-and-fall injury at school than at many other places.
 Schools often have tile, concrete or other hard floors.
 These floors may become slippery with just a bit of accumulated water.

 In areas of the school that have carpeting, an upturned rug may also be dangerous.
 The same is true for damaged thresholds that bridge the gap between carpet and other flooring materials.
+Furthermore, some schools have swimming pools that can lead to accidents and also be hazardous.

 Schools are not only potentially dangerous indoors, of course.
 When you are outdoors on school property, water, snow or ice may make walkways hazardous.
 Likewise, if school officials do not properly maintain garden areas and lawns, you may slip, trip or fall.